A827/growpilot.ai/README.md

-# GrowPilot.ai
+# GrowPilot.ai v2 – Designer Edition

-GrowPilot.ai is an AI-powered plant tracking app that logs planting, watering, weather, nutrient input, and predicts future harvests.
+A beautiful, modern version of the AI-powered plant tracker built in Streamlit.